johnvenkiah/CI_MS2_John_Venkiah/README.md

 1. Easily navigate the websites pages via the menu or links provided
 2. Be presented with a well designed, user-friendly interface
 3. Experience the same quality in design, user interaction and structure on small mobile devices, tablets as on larger screens
-4. Get responses and confirmation on the website by my interactions with it
+4. Get responses and confirmation from the website by my interactions with it
-5. Be able to play a quiz on note names, symbols, clefs and note lengths
+5. Be able to play a quiz on note names, symbols and note lengths
 6. Get points if I answer a question right
 7. See a timer ticking down from one minute
 8. See an end game screen alerting me of my score and how the quiz went